-There is a whole range of colors that women see in their vaginal discharge, some considered normal, and some abnormal.
+You may experience a whole range of different colors of vaginal discharge, some considered normal, and some abnormal.

-Before and after your period, discharge may appear yellow, orange, brick red, or brown.
-During the rest of the month, discharge is usually clear, white, cream, or even a very pale yellow.
+Before and after your period, discharge may appear orange, brick red, or brown.
+During the rest of the cycle , discharge is usually clear, white, cream-colored, or possibly a very pale yellow.

 In most cases, green vaginal discharge is a sign of infection.
-It happens when the body reacts to pathogens with an inflammatory response.
-At the very start of an infection, you may see thin, yellow discharge.
-It then progresses to a yellowish-green discharge with a thicker, mucus-like consistency, and finally to a bright, or lime-green discharge that is very thick and usually foul-smelling.
+It occurs as a result of an inflammatory response to pathogens.
+At the onset of an infection, you may see thin, yellow discharge.
+It then progresses to a yellowish-green discharge with a thicker, mucus-like consistency, and finally to a bright, or lime-green discharge that is very thick and usually has an unpleasant odor.

-Because there are so many types of vaginal discharge, it’s important to take all factors into account — not just color.
-The consistency and smell of your discharge will also indicate whether you may have an infection.
-For example, if you notice that you have green discharge, but it is a thin consistency and does not have an odor, it may be one-off thing caused by something you ate, or perhaps a new vitamin you started taking.
+Because there are so many types of vaginal discharge, it’s important to take multiple factors into account — not just color.
+The consistency and smell of your discharge, as well as associated symptoms like itching, burning, and swelling, will also help determine if you have an infection.

 Infection is the most common cause of green vaginal discharge.
 There are many different types of infections that can affect the vagina and result in abnormal discharge.
 The following are the most common causes of green discharge from the vagina.

 Only 30 percent of people infected by trichomoniasis have signs and symptoms.
 The rest are asymptomatic.
-It is unclear why some people get symptoms and others do not.
-Women affected by symptoms of trich may experience the following:
+It’s unclear why some people get symptoms and others do not.
+People affected by symptoms of trich may experience the following:

-- A change in vaginal discharge that can be yellow or green with a foul smell
+- Vaginal discharge that can be yellow or green, with a foul smell

 - Itching, burning, redness, or soreness of the genitals